Skip to main content

 Maia can return:

-• Text data in JSON format (structured responses)
+• Text data in JSON format (structured responses) — delivered as-is in the body field

 Data, including files, can be generated throughout the workflow or downloaded from external sources.